neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 <br>

----

-> ⏳ 5 min

 Alarm calls may also be ***directed at predators*** to communicate that the prey has detected it (this is not mutually exclusive with conspecific communication of information about the predator risk).
 Alerting your presence to a predator may seem counter-intuitive.

-***Q2: From an ultimate perspective, what might be the function of prey signaling to predators?***
+***From an ultimate perspective, why might prey signal TO predators "on purpose"?***

-⏸️ PAUSE here for class-wide discussion

----

 ### Competition

 Male dancing fiddler crabs (*Uca terpsichores*) have one normal claw and one super-sized claw that they use as a weapon to ***threaten*** and ***fight*** other males and as an adornment to ***attract females***.
 When the crabs are in a contest for territory, they do not necessarily fight.
 They wave their super-sized claw around at each other before deciding to engage in a fight or walk away from it.
-Males use claw length in assessing an opponent’s fighting ability by using claw length as a signal of strength (Jennions & Backwell 1996).
+Males assess an opponent’s fighting ability by using claw length as a signal of strength (Jennions & Backwell 1996).

 In the following video, there will be two fighting crabs.
 The male on the left has no burrow of his own—and no mate—while the male on the right tries to defend his own.
 The crabs with two small claws that look like they're twiddling their thumbs are females picking microscopic food from the sand.